EqualExperts/you-build-it-you-run-it-playbook/what-is-ops-run-it/benefits.md

 ### Learning culture

-We seek a weak learning culture in Ops Run It, without many benefits.
+We see a weak learning culture in Ops Run It, without many benefits.
 People can learn individually from incidents, but the opportunities for entire teams to glean new knowledge are limited.
 There's limited new knowledge, and people are stuck in firefighting.

 ## Unrealised